© Arthur Chapman

-Eciton burchellii (featured), mostly Ecitoninae sp sp.
+Eciton burchellii, mostly Ecitoninae sp sp.

-Found in the tropics and subtropics of Brazil, Peru and Mexico.
+Army ants can be found in the tropics and subtropics of Brazil, Peru and Mexico.

-Normally found in hot and humid lowland tropical rain forests.
+Army ants are normally found in hot and humid lowland tropical rain forests.
 Their nests are typically found at the base of tree trunks.

 Established colonies may be found with between 150 thousand to 2 million individuals.

-Army ant queens are born without wings.
+Unlink most queens, army ant queens are born without wings.
 They are large queens that change size depending if she is relocating to a new nest or not.
 She can lay up to 30,000 eggs each day.
 The queen and her colony can live between 10-20 years.
 Monogyn (one queen per colony).